Unfortunately for new parents, babies don’t come out of the womb knowing how to be good sleepers.

 This post may contain affiliate links.
 Read my policy here.

-When should you start sleep training?
+When should you start no tears sleep training?

-To be successful at sleep training your baby, they need to be mature enough to self soothe.
+To be successful at sleep training baby, they need to be mature enough to self soothe.
 This typically happens between ages 4 to 6 months.
 This is also a great stage to begin sleep training as most babies are capable of going much longer between feedings at this point, as well.

 What is no cry sleep training?
 And is it possible to sleep train without crying